olatitle/academy/Ubuntu_14.04_README.md

 ### Server setup

-1. Download Ubuntu Desktop LTS 16.04
+1. Download Ubuntu Desktop LTS 14.04 or 16.04
+  - Can use Ubuntu Server as well.
 2. Install it to a USB drive:
   - [for Windows](http://www.linuxliveusb.com)
   - [for Mac OSX](https://goo.gl/fgoM5R)